jeftegoes/AwsOverview/AWS Cognito.md

 - Cognito has a hosted authentication UI that you can add to your app to handle sign-up and sign-in workflows.
 - Using the hosted UI, you have a foundation for integration with social logins, OIDC or SAML.
+- Can customize:
+  - Custom logo.
-- Can customize with a custom logo and custom CSS.
+  - Custom CSS.
 - [Reference](https://aws.amazon.com/blogs/aws/launch-amazon-cognito-user-pools-general-availability-app-integration-and-federation/)

 ### 3.4.1.
 Hosted UI Custom Domain